Physical Examination Spring Hill

 Physical examination Spring Hill – Answers to the most frequently asked questions

 Some of our patients are already familiar with the way a physical examination in Spring Hill is conducted.
 Nonetheless, for all those who are going to visit us for the first time and they don’t know what to expect, below are answers to the most frequent questions that our patients ask before their appointment.

-1. What is the purpose of an annual physical examination?
+1. What is the purpose of an Basic Adult physical examination?

 The main purpose of the physical examination is to check your general health and determine whether there are any underlying medical problems that may become an issue in the future.
 It’s always better to identify any disease in its early stages.
 The exam is an opportunity for you to check your sugar levels, cholesterol and blood pressure, update necessary immunizations, and maintain a good relationship with your PCP.
 Your physician may also advise you on how to live a healthier and more active life.

 2. Are women and men tested differently?

 There are many tests for both men and women, such as STI’s, lung cancer, and diabetes screening, HIV tests, Hepatitis C test (usually after the age of 50) as well as syphilis test.
 Nevertheless, there are some tests that are designated for solely men or women.
 For the former, it is recommended to also do a prostate cancer screening, testicular exam, or abdominal aortic aneurysm.
 As for women, they should additionally have a pelvic and breast exam done as well as osteoporosis screening, Pap smear and mammogram.

 3. What should I bring with me to the physical examination in Spring Hill?